Money Smart Athlete Blog

 By Vasilia Polycarpou, The Sports Financial Literacy Academy

-With great success come great financial opportunities, but also additional pressure and responsibilities.
-Professional athletes may suddenly find themselves earning excessively large sums of money, which they may have a hard time having control over.
-It is quite easy for sudden wealth to cloud one’s financial decision-making and judgement.
-This is especially true for a lot of athletes with humble financial backgrounds, who eventually meet success and want to treat themselves, as well as the people close to them.
-This newfound wealth can be a great opportunity to create a better life for themselves and their family or a trap, leading to financial distress, if it is not managed properly.
+With great success comes great financial opportunities, but also additional pressure and responsibilities.
+Professional athletes may suddenly find themselves earning excessively large sums of money, which can be hard to manage.
+Sudden wealth can cloud financial decision-making and judgment, especially for athletes from humble backgrounds who want to treat themselves and their loved ones.
+This newfound wealth can create a better life or lead to financial distress if mismanaged.

-Moreover, the example of American football running back Trent Richardson is also worth mentioning.
-Richardson lost millions due to family members and close friends taking advantage of his wealth.
-According to reports, the people he trusted most, spent nearly $1.6 million of his money within ten months in 2015, leading him to feeling betrayed, losing the trust he had in them, and ultimately choosing to cut ties with most of his relatives.
+The example of NFL running back Trent Richardson is also noteworthy.
+Richardson lost millions due to family and friends taking advantage of his wealth.
+In 2015, reports stated that his trusted circle spent nearly $1.6 million of his money within ten months.
+This left him feeling betrayed, losing trust in those close to him, and ultimately cutting ties with most of his relatives.

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].